 Vegetation in close proximity to the electric facilities is not only the leading cause of power outages, but also represents a safety risk to utility workers and the general public.
 VEC takes the responsibility to reduce the risks to both safety and reliability very seriously.
+You can view VEC's 2014 Vegetation Management Plan here (PDF).

 Statement of Purpose/Goals & Objectives